Ashmitabasnyat9/Final-year-project/README.md

 First, the lightweight CNN model is trained on the Cifar10 dataset using a machine learning development tool called Google Colaboratory.
 Once the model is trained, it can be exported and integrated into the system.
-Next, a real-time object detection component is implemented using the model to classify ob￾jects in images.
+Next, a real-time object detection component is implemented using the model to classify objects in images.
 Finally, a web-based user interface is developed to allow users to interact with the real-time object detection component.
 The user interface include features a display of the detected ob￾jects, and user controls for adjusting the settings of the real-time object detection component.
 Overall, the system implementation of this project involves integrating the trained CNN model